timothyrubin/python_gclda/README.md

 To reference any of the datasets contained in this repository or Neurosynth:

 Yarkoni, Tal, Russell A. Poldrack, Thomas E. Nichols, David C. Van Essen, and Tor D. Wager.
 "Large-scale automated synthesis of human functional neuroimaging data."
 Nature methods 8, no. 8 (2011): 665-670.

+Additionally, the complete Neurosynth datasets can be accessed at http://github.com/neurosynth/neurosynth-data (note however that those datasets need to be reformatted in order to make them work with the python_gclda package)

 For additional details about Neurosynth please visit [neurosynth.org](http://neurosynth.org/)